-Are you ready to examine your spending habits to see if they are harming you financial well-being?
-Remember, you can fool other people most of time, but do you really want to fool yourself?
+Are you ready to examine your spending habits to see if they are harming your financial well-being?
+Remember, you can fool other people most of the time, but do you really want to fool yourself?
 Do you lie awake at night worrying about how you can afford to pay your debts?
-If you fall in the category of the people described below, you should seriously consider how to change your spending habits.
+If you fall into the category of the people described below, you should seriously consider how to change your spending habits.

 Using credit cards to pay for expenses when you don’t have the money to pay off the card

 Credit cards are such a convenient and easy way to purchase things you want.
 Do you use your card to make purchases even when you know you don’t have enough money in the bank to make the payment at the end of the month?

 Unless you are sure that you can pay off the credit in full at the end of the month, don’t use it.
 Wait to make your purchase when you have the money in the bank.

 “Credit cardholders will often charge a lot of money on their cards and then take their time paying it off under the false assumption that doing so helps their credit score.
 According to this logic, as long as the user stays within their spending limit, they are not doing any harm.
 Unfortunately, the opposite is true”

 Not keeping track of your budget.

 Assuming that you have made a budget, this is a total waste of time if you do not track your expenses against it.
 If you regularly spend in excess of your budget, you have either not been honest with yourself when you made the budget, or if you have, you need to adjust your spending to keep to it.

 “When the month is over, categorize and add up your expenses.
 Many people overspend on the following categories: